10 Oven Alternatives That Save Space & Work Even Better

 The crockpot is also a very convenient appliance because after you have set your ingredients in the pot and have mixed them well, you don't have to constantly check on it, which will save a lot of your time.
 Additionally, although it might seem fancy, crockpots are very simple to use.

 Lastly, crockpots are not that heavy, which makes them portable oven alternatives.
 Hence, you can take them to your family or friend's house if you all are hosting a dinner together.
+Even if you don't plug them in, you can keep food warm in them without electricity while it sits on the countertop.

 If you have no clue what an air fryer is, then you could say it is a hybrid of a fryer and oven.
 Therefore, it can be used in place of an oven for making many dishes.